dmytro-kuzmenko/eed_gym/README.md

 [![Hugging Face](https://img.shields.io/badge/🤗%20Hugging%20Face-Models-yellow.svg)](https://huggingface.co/inq-android/eedgym-ckpts)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 A Gymnasium-compatible environment and training stack for studying calibrated, empathic refusal ("ethical disobedience") with explicit trust, affect, and safety dynamics.
 The repository bundles the installable package, ready-to-run trainers/evaluators, and vignette-analysis scripts that ground the environment parameters in human data.
+This repository is a part of the "When Robots Say No: The Empathic Ethical Disobedience Benchmark" paper accepted to HRI 2026.

 EED Gym is a controlled simulation benchmark and does not claim to be a high-fidelity model of human psychology or real-world HRI behavior.